weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/ner-transformers.md

 The Weaviate NER Module then takes this output and processes this to GraphQL output.

+## Model license(s)

+The `ner-transformers` module is compatible with various models, each with their own license.
+For detailed information, please review the license of the model you are using in the [Hugging Face Model Hub](https://huggingface.co/models).

+It is your responsibility to evaluate whether the terms of its license(s), if any, are appropriate for your intended use.

 ## More resources

 import DocsMoreResources from '/_includes/more-resources-docs.md';